JohnRazonado/2ndYear-CVSU-Notes/(DCIT 50) - Object Oriented Programming/state of an Object.md

 Objects has a state it could be:
 - Attribute
-- Identity
+- Data value

 This tells what an object is.
-The Identity part of it could be a variable or the machine memory address itself

 ### Examples
 **A pen could have:**